Efficient and Scalable Parametric High-Order Portfolios Design via the Skew-t Distribution: Problem formulations

-In addition, the non-parametric approach also poses tremendous challenges in computing the objectives values, gradients, and the Hessian of the third and fourth central moment for a given portfolio \cite{zhou2021solving}.
-Here we exhibit the corresponding complexities in Table \ref{tab:Computational-complexity-of}.
+In addition, the non-parametric approach also poses tremendous challenges in computing the objectives values, gradients, and the Hessian of the third and fourth central moments for a given portfolio \cite{zhou2021solving}.
+Here, we exhibit the corresponding complexities in Table \ref{tab:Computational-complexity-of}.
 As a result, existing first-order methods could not be efficient as they often require many iterations to converge while per-iteration cost is very high.
-At the same time, existing second-order methods are not scalable because the complexity of computing $\nabla^{2}\phi_{4}\left(\mathbf{w}\right)$ is $\mathcal{O}\left(N^{5}\right)$.
+On the other hand, existing second-order methods are not scalable because the complexity of computing $\nabla^{2}\phi_{4}\left(\mathbf{w}\right)$ is $\mathcal{O}\left(N^{5}\right)$.

 Therefore, in the next section, we would present a parametric approach to model the skewness and kurtosis such that the concerns discussed above can be significantly eliminated.